Education Program Manager

 • Master's degree in Education, Psychology, or Business

-• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children toward quantifiable goals
+• Experience as an athletic coach, camp director, or youth program coordinator where you directly motivated children to achieve quantifiable objectives

-• History coaching adults in positions where performance was measured and evaluated
+• History of coaching adults in positions where performance was measured and evaluated

-• Confidence engaging large groups of children.
-The type of presence that commands attention from a room of 8-year-olds.
+• Demonstrated ability to engage large groups of children effectively.
+The type of presence that commands attention in a room of 8-year-olds.

 Meet a successful candidate